pinglamb/math/groups/subgroups-cosets-lagrange-theorem.md

 All the above properties is applicable to the right cosets.
 However

 > *Theorem.*{: .thm}
-> Left cosets and right cosets are of same size, i.e.
+> The number of left cosets and right cosets are the same, i.e.
 >
 > $$
   \left|\set{aH : a \in G}\right| = \left|\set{Ha : a \in G}|\right|